-I may look like a 40-year-old woman, but inside I’m a goddess.
+I may look like a 40-year-old mortal woman, but inside I’m a goddess.

 My name is Goddess Atlanta.
 Haven’t you heard of me?
 No?
 Bet you’ve heard of my twin sister, Athena, the Goddess of War.
 Sure.
 Everyone’s heard of her.

-What can I say?
 Being a warrior is the song that sings in my blood.
 Just hand me a sword and move back while I call down lightning.
 Be careful though because my aim’s not what it used to be.
-Becoming a 40-year-old and mostly mortal woman has taken a toll, especially on my knees.

-Because of my father, my entire pantheon is also mortal and dying.
-I have to find a worthy champion to help me save us all.
-Failure is not an option no matter how old or mortal I get.
+Because of my father, our entire pantheon is becoming mortal and dying.
+The first thing on my to-do list today is finding a worthy champion to help save us all.

 “Atlanta, what are you doing?”